smilinh21/maze_solver/README.md

 # maze_solver
-A maze solver using DFS
+This is my second project.
+It's a maze solver using DFS.